yast/yast.github.io/_posts/2022-10-21-yast-development-2022-10.md

 Talking about system management tools, you already know our team is lately looking beyond YaST and trying to help with the maintenance and integration of Cockpit.
-As a consequence of that continuous effort, we realized the functionality for creating checkpoints for Podman containers was not working as expected in openSUSE Tumbleweed nor in the ALP prototypes due to some problem in the package `criu`.
+As a consequence of that continuous effort, we realized the functionality for creating checkpoints for Podman containers was not working as expected neither in openSUSE Tumbleweed nor in the ALP prototypes due to some problem in the package `criu`.
 Fortunately we are surrounded by people smarter than us, so we contacted Takashi Iwai and helped him to diagnose the problem.
 As a result, `criu` and Podman checkpoints are now working again in both Tumbleweed and the ALP prototypes.
 But don't ask us for technical details, it's all